-- As a consequence, GVA have assessed whether there are gaps in the property portfolio which, if not addressed, could constrain the growth of the economy31.
-This assesses whether current land allocations will meet the qualitative needs, as well as the quantitative land requirements, to accommodate the type of employment growth forecast to 2031. - As part of this work, GVA has also considered the nature of the office and industrial property markets in the borough.
-Their findings indicate that Maidstone's position, in terms of both the office and industrial market in Kent, has been changing and that its pre-eminence has slipped.
-This is consistent with the findings of Shared Intelligence's analysis of recent economic trends which also demonstrates that Maidstone has performed relatively poorly in economic terms over recent years, especially compared to some of our neighbouring boroughs. - 6.15 The key findings of GVA's qualitative assessment of employment land in the borough, which are of particular relevance to the economic development strategy are summarised below.
+- 6.6 The amount of additional employment land needed for the full Local Plan period (the 'demand') was determined in the 'Economic Sensitivity Testing and Employment Forecast' of January 2014. - 6.7 To assess the qualitative demand for employment floorspace, and thereby to complete the evidence base for this aspect of the Local Plan, a 'Qualitative Employment Site Assessment' ('the Assessment') was carried out, also by Bilfinger GVA.
+This assessed whether there are gaps in the property portfolio which, if not addressed, could constrain the growth of the economy.
+This assesses whether current land allocations will meet the qualitative needs, as well as the quantitative land requirements, to accommodate the type of employment growth forecast to 2031. - 6.8 The Assessment considered the nature of the office and industrial property markets in the borough.
+Their findings indicate that Maidstone's position, in terms of both the office and industrial market in Kent, has been changing and that it's pre-eminence has slipped.
+This is consistent with the findings of Shared Intelligence's analysis of recent economic trends which also demonstrates that Maidstone has performed relatively poorly in economic terms over recent years, especially compared to some of our neighbouring boroughs.